xcart/xcart-docs/_pages/kb_en/products/promotional_blocks/enabling_the_new_arrivals_block.md

 To adjust the way new arrivals should be displayed to your store's visitors, you will need to adjust some addon settings:

-1. Click the **Settings** link near the addon icon in the list of your store's installed modules to go to the  "Product Advisor" module settings page.
+1. Click the **Settings** link near the addon icon in the list of your store's installed addons to go to the  "Product Advisor" addon settings page.
-2. On the "Product Advisor" module settings page, adjust the settings in the **"New arrivals" block settings** section.
+2. On the "Product Advisor" addon settings page, adjust the settings in the **"New arrivals" block settings** section.
      ![xc5_productadvisor_addon_settings.png]({{site.baseurl}}/attachments/ref_2A50nkO9/xc5_productadvisor_addon_settings.png)

     The settings are as follows: